3mirk/3mirk/README.md

-### Emir's Profile 👾
+### Hi there 👾

+- Currently working for EssilorLuxottica :)
-Thanks for visiting my profile.
-I'm a data-centric process engineer with 10+ years in the opthalmic manufacturing industry. 👓
+- Data-centric process engineer with 10+ years in opthalmic industry. 👓
 - SQL and Data Visualization enthusiast.
 - Google Sheets and Excel specialist.
 Started off with pivot tables, vlookups, and slicers :)
 - Ad-hoc data-analysis to troubleshoot & improve daily industrial production.